-The dark flower scarab is a scarab beetle that apparently eats pollen, nectar, and perhaps other parts of flowers in late spring and also sometimes in fall, sometimes becoming an agricultural pest.
+The dark flower scarab is a scarab beetle that eats pollen, nectar, and perhaps other parts of flowers in late spring through fall, sometimes becoming an agricultural pest.
 In flight, they buzz like a huge bee.

-The larvae grow up beneath manure or other decaying materials.
+The larvae develop beneath manure or other decaying materials.

 The dark flower scarab is also called the spangled flower beetle, for the white marks on the dark background that give it a star-spangled look.